othman-19/WeatherApp_JS/README.md

 > This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").

-The Weather App project comes at the end of the Asynchronous Javascript and APIs section of the Javascript course.
-It tests the knowledge of about asynchronous communication with promises or async/await and when to use them.

 ## Built With

 - JavaScript (ES6/ES2015).